Iran–Tajikistan relations

+Country comparison

 Tajik independence

 Iran was the first nation to establish an embassy in Dushanbe.
 It was also one of the first countries to extend diplomatic recognition of the newly independent Tajikistan in 1991.
 Iran provided diplomatic assistance and built new mosques within Tajikistan.
 Due to the resurgence of Persian culture and Persian language within Tajikistan, Iran helped encourage cultural exchange through conferences, media, and film festivals.
 Iranian television programs, magazines, and books became increasingly common in Tajikistan.

 However, despite the many things the nations have in common, there are also vast differences.
 Tajikistan's post communist government is secular while Iran's is Islamic.
 Furthermore, Iran is a predominantly Shia nation while Tajikistan is Sunni.
 The leading figures of the Islamic revival movement in Tajikistan have stated that Iran would not be a model for whatever Islamic government they advocate for Tajikistan.

-Tajik civil war
+Tajik Civil War

 During the civil war in Tajikistan, Iran offered to mediate between the two factions; however, these efforts did not produce any negotiations.
 In 1995, Tajikistan opened its first embassy in Tehran, one of the few outside of the former USSR.
 Relations have since grown stronger, as the two nations cooperate in the energy sector and officials from both nations have supported stronger ties.

-Post-tajik civil war
+Post-war relations

 President Mahmoud Ahmadinejad of Iran (in office 2006–2013) has commented that "Iran and Tajikistan are one spirit in two bodies".
 He also added that there are no limits to the expansion of relations between the two countries and that "We do not feel that we have a non-Iranian guest with us thanks to the many commonalities our two countries share".

 On February 12, 2011, Tajik Foreign Minister Hamrokhon Zarifi, at an event in Dushanbe celebrating the anniversary of Iran's Islamic Revolution, stated: "Today, Tajik society is witnessing the Islamic Republic of Iran's activity and role in the growth and expansion of Tajikistan's economy."
 Zarifi referenced projects like the Sangtodeh-2 power plant, Anzob Tunnel and Istiklol Tunnel and as examples of Iran's role in the Tajik economy.